 Measure the oral liquid with a marked measuring spoon, oral syringe, or medicine cup.
 The average household teaspoon may not hold the right amount of liquid.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For oral dosage form (capsules):

 - Adults—200 milligrams (mg) once a day.

-- Children 3 months to 17 years of age and weighing more than 33 kilograms (kg) who can swallow an intact capsule--200 mg once a day
+- Children 3 months to 17 years of age and weighs more than 33 kilograms (kg) who can swallow an intact capsule—200 mg once a day.

-- Children younger than 3 months of age or weighing less than 33 kg—Use and dose must be determined by your doctor.
+- Children younger than 3 months of age or weighs less than 33 kg—Use and dose must be determined by your doctor.

 - For oral dosage form (solution):

 - Adults—240 milligrams (mg) or 24 milliliters (mL) once a day.